 When creating your infographic, in adherence to the three basic rules, make sure you use data that is only relevant to your story.
 You likely uncovered several interesting items from your research, however, for your infographic, stick to the data that speaks to your research objective.
 Using “smart” graphics means limiting your color palette, think about your brand, and use that palette.
 Make sure your graphics are simple and tie to your data and incorporate at least 1 data visualization that ties back to the data from your research.
 When it comes to using text, use your graphics to tell the story and use as little text as possible.
 When using text, make sure it’s easy to read and stick to 1 or 2 font types.
 Ultimately your graphics should tell the story of your research objective so that your target audience can quickly understand the information your research uncovered.

-While this may sound like a lot of work, you have already invested time in deciding on your research objective, designing, implementing and analyzing the data.
+While this makes sound like a lot of work, you have already invested time in deciding on your research objective, designing, implementing, and analyzing the data.
 Now it’s time for the show and presentation matters.
 Luckily for you, there are plenty of options when it comes to infographic design.
 Three applications highlighted below can get you started for free.